 • Your team requires direct SQL editor access to raw data in the warehouse for exploratory analysis.
 Improvado provides this, but if your workflow is 100% SQL-first with no marketing-specific needs, Fivetran's simpler architecture may suffice.

-• Budget is under $30K annually.
+• Your budget only covers entry-tier tools.
 Hevo Data, Stitch, or Airbyte offer more affordable entry points for small teams.

 Migration from Fivetran to Improvado: Checklist